image

 No. We specialize in teaching floral art, & floral business practices.

 When you need health care you go to a specialist.
 When you need any specialized service you are generally wise to seek out a source that specializes in it.
 So too with floral art education.
 Our whole purpose is to provide floral design and floral business practices education.
 Nothing else!
 That is why we are particularly effective in our programs.
-Our specialization as a school has been in teaching floral art and floral business practices for sixty years!
+Our specialization as a school has been in teaching floral art and floral business practices for many decades.
 We are very good at what we do!

 Back to Table of Contents